samuelpio01/multithreading-in-c/README.md

    Execute: ./pthread_multithreading

     For the syntax of pthread_create() or pthread_join() refer Linux Programmers Manual

+   The Order of the Output may not be in the same sequence but it will definitely give all the possibilities because the order would depend on the scheduling of the thread.

   ## 3. Using OpenMP

    OpenMP (Open Multi-Processing) is an application programming interface (API) that supports multi-platform shared memory multiprocessing programming in C, C++, and Fortran, on most platforms, instruction set architectures (ISA) and operating systems, including Solaris, AIX, HP-UX, Linux, macOS, and Windows.
 It consists of a set of compiler directives, library routines, and environment variables that influence run-time behavior.

+   You might have noticed the changes that are required in the code to spawn threads using POSIX Thread Library.
+To overcome that a better option would be to use the OpenMP API.

    Filename: openmp_multithreading.c

-   In your code, do not forget to #include<openmp.h> library
+   In your code, do not forget to #include<omp.h> library

    To Compile and Execute use the same commands as of Single Threads.